AhanaS07/Genetic-Algorithms---Research-Paper/README.md

-# Genetic Algorithms - Research-Paper
+# Genetic Algorithms - Research Paper
 This repository includes the published paper "A Survey on Genetic Algorithms" along with the certificate of publication and acceptance letter.